 Wiley Rein attorneys have successfully defended insurers against bad faith claims, including by obtaining favorable rulings for the insurer at the summary judgment stage.
 In other cases, Wiley Rein has negotiated a settlement of bad faith claims on terms that were favorable to the carrier.
 Below are some recent examples of Wiley Rein’s experience in defending insurers against bad faith allegations:

 - Acts as national extra-contractual counsel for one carrier, advising on extra-contractual claims generally, and acting as lead counsel on more substantial or complex claims.

-- Retained six weeks before trial to act as lead trial counsel in a commercial general liability (CGL) coverage and related “bad faith” case in California with an underlying default judgment of over $50 million in favor of a claimant who had suffered catastrophic injuries in a workplace accident.
+- Retained six weeks before trial to act as lead trial counsel in a commercial general liability (CGL) coverage and related bad faith case in California with an underlying default judgment of more than $50 million in favor of a claimant who had suffered catastrophic injuries in a workplace accident.
 The case was resolved by a confidential settlement on the night before trial was set to commence.